0ut0flin3/fr0g-protocol/README.md

 # fr0g Protocol

-**Decentralized File System Protocol on Stellar (Testnet-Focused)**

-fr0g is a **decentralized file system protocol** built on the Stellar blockchain.
+fr0g is an application/layer protocol built on the Stellar blockchain.
 It defines clear, immutable rules for permanently storing, retrieving, and managing files directly on-chain — without servers, without central authorities, and with strong built-in censorship resistance.

 Files are treated as native on-chain objects: split into small chunks, stored via Stellar's ManageData operations, optionally compressed, and made discoverable through public indexers.
 The protocol enforces strict rules for ownership, chunking, discoverability, deletion, and reserve recovery — making it a true decentralized filesystem primitive.